chaoshangcs/chaoshangcs.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Computer Science and Engineering Department, University of Connecticut.
 My advisor is [Prof. Jinbo Bi](http://www.engr.uconn.edu/~jinbo/).
 I was supervised by [Prof. Fei Wang](https://sites.google.com/site/feiwang03/) and had the opportunity to work with [Prof. Viktor K. Prasanna](http://halcyon.usc.edu/~pk/prasannawebsite/).
 Before I came here, I got my M.S. degree at Beijing University of Posts and Telecommunications (BUPT).
-I have spent some time interning in University of Southern California (2014) and Chinese Academic of Science (2015).
+I have spent some time interning in University of Southern California (2014), Chinese Academic of Science (2015) and [JD AI Research](http://air.jd.com/) (2018).

-My primary research interests are in deep learning, machine learning and pattern recognition using large-scale datasets, with an emphasis on healthcare informatics, online social networks, cheminformatics and bioinformatics.
+My primary research interests are in deep learning, machine learning and deep graph learning using large-scale datasets, with an emphasis on healthcare informatics, knowledge graphs, cheminformatics and bioinformatics.

 Experience
 ------